tailhook/mglawica/TUTORIAL.rst

 * You have basic internet knowledge, know what TCP ports are and how to navigate to the web service with non-default port
 * Basic knowledge of git is expected too
+* You have an account and ten cents for experiments in `Digital Ocean`_

 Start with: